aws/aws-eks-best-practices/content/networking/sgpp/index.md

 EOF
 ```

 The minimum security group rules are listed [here](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html).
 These rules allow Fargate Pods to communicate with in-cluster services like kube-apiserver, kubelet, and CoreDNS.
 You also need add rules to allow inbound and outbound connections to and from your Fargate Pod.
 This will allow your Pod to communicate with other Pods or resources in your VPC.
-Additionally, you have to include rules that allow Fargate to pull container images from Amazon ECR or other container registries such as DockerHub.
+Additionally, you have to include rules for Fargate to pull container images from Amazon ECR or other container registries such as DockerHub.
 For more information, see AWS IP address ranges in the [AWS General Reference](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).

 You can use the below commands to find the security groups applied to a Fargate Pod.